 Level 1: Ad Hoc

-At this initial stage, CX efforts are typically fragmented and siloed within individual departments or divisions.
+At this initial stage, departments or divisions typically silo their CX efforts, resulting in fragmentation.
 There is little coordination or collaboration across the organization, and CX initiatives lack consistency or a strategic approach.
 As a result, many efforts to improve CX are reactive and not yet aligned with broader organizational goals.

 Level 2: Establishing

 Organizations at this level begin to recognize the importance of CX and designate a CX leader or team to drive efforts.
 The focus shifts to identifying CX capability gaps, establishing processes, and understanding the key drivers of customer dissatisfaction.
-Efforts are still siloed at times, but there is a growing realization that improving CX can address pain points and foster customer loyalty.
+At times, teams still silo their efforts.
+However, they are increasingly recognizing that improving CX can address pain points and foster customer loyalty.

 Level 3: Performing

 At this stage, organizations have successfully demonstrated how improvements in customer satisfaction directly contribute to achieving business and financial goals.
-CX processes are well-defined and largely integrated across the organization.
-Customer feedback loops, performance metrics, and strategic initiatives are consistently implemented, and CX has become a key driver of business success.
+The organization has well-defined and integrated CX processes.
+Teams consistently implement customer feedback loops, performance metrics, and strategic initiatives, making CX a key driver of business success.

 Level 4.
 Optimizing

 Organizations at the “Optimizing” level have achieved a high degree of alignment and maturity in their CX efforts.
 There is a shared, organization-wide understanding of customer needs and expectations.
-CX is no longer the responsibility of just one team but is embedded in the company’s operations.
+CX is embedded in the company’s operations and is no longer the responsibility of just one team.
 Dedicated CX groups or councils regularly review performance and drive continuous improvements.

 Level 5.
 Embedded

-At the highest level of CX maturity, customer-centricity is fully integrated into the organization’s culture.
+At the highest level of CX maturity, the organization fully integrates customer-centricity into its culture.
 Every employee, from frontline workers to executives, understands the importance of delivering excellent customer experiences and is empowered to make decisions that align with customer needs.
 CX is a core part of the company’s DNA, influencing strategy, innovation, and day-to-day operations.
-The customer’s voice is deeply embedded in the decision-making processes at every level of the organization.
+The organization deeply embeds the customer’s voice in decision-making processes at every level.

 Assessing the landscape: How mature are most organizations?